karllhughes/learn/_posts/2024-09-27-how-to-create-effective-video-content-for-developers.md

 The most important factor when deciding on your distribution channels is knowing where your audience spends their time.

-> "If your user persona is a CTO, I don't think it's gonna be on TikTok," Kevin pointed out.
-"It's probably going to be more on LinkedIn, looking for use cases that reduce costs or align with their goals." - Kevin Blanco, Senior DevRel Advocate at Appsmith
+> "If your user persona is a CTO, I don't think it's gonna be on TikTok.
+It's probably going to be more on LinkedIn, looking for use cases that reduce costs or align with their goals." - Kevin Blanco, Senior DevRel Advocate at Appsmith

 I hope this blog post has given you some insights into creating effective video content for technical audiences.
 If you want to learn more about DevRel and Developer Marketing, **[join our upcoming live webinars](https://draft.dev/webinars)** with Q&A sessions, where we explore similar topics and feature insights from industry leaders.